 Is your contact center still forcing callers to wait on hold?
 If so, you are missing out on a great opportunity to increase customer satisfaction and improve brand perception.
 Making customers wait on hold not only leaves them angry, but it also encourages them to vent their displeasure publicly.
 Don’t believe me?
 Go to onholdwith.com and check out the feed of complaint-tweets.

 If your company has long wait times, the simple answer is a call-back solution.
 Luckily it’s never been easier to add call-backs to your call center, and there’s a real return on your investment!
 Click here to understand the ROI of call-backs.

 For the love of God, please stop playing irritating hold music.
 If callers have to spend another minute listening to Adele scream her heart out about bad break-ups they might just scream.

 Again, this is an easy fix.
 Let customers choose the genre of music and make one of those options “no music at all”.
 If they choose to have no music, make sure you still remind them that they’re on hold as they wait.
-As much as people hate hold music, it still acts as a reassurance that the call is still in queue.
+As much as people hate listening to hold music, it still acts as a reassurance that the call is still in the queue.

 6. The Fear of a Dial Tone

 This fear is real.
 You’ve gone through all of the above points of misery, the annoying phone menu, the long wait time combined with terrible hold music, the repeating of information, and being passed around from one agent to the next – all to be hung up on 🙁 Ouch!
 This happens all the time and the problem is most agents don’t have the authority to make an outbound call.
 So the end result is, well you have to go through all that fun stuff once again.

 To fix this, simply give agents the authority to make an outbound call.
 You can tell the CSR to ask for a contact number at the start of the conversation in case the call is disconnected.